yola/djstopie/README.md

 )
 ```

-djstopie excepts a `LANGUAGE_PREFIX`.
+djstopie accepts a `LANGUAGE_PREFIX`.
 This will prefix redirected urls,
 either by a function from a given module.

 djstopie can also be configured to skip over urls with a given prefix.
 This can